The EUDI & Wallet Playground: test real wallet flows in your browser for free. Try it now

 The fact that each Member State is required to implement its own national EUDI wallet, it does not mean:

-1. There will be only one wallet available per country;
+• There will be only one wallet available per country;

-2. It excludes the development of commercial ID wallets (in fact, the opposite is true).
+• It excludes the development of commercial ID wallets (in fact, the opposite is true).

 Given that these wallets are not limited to the public sector, they may be issued by both government authorities and accredited private entities, one must be prepared to integrate with a minimum of 27 national wallets across the EU, alongside an unlimited number of accredited commercial wallets coming soon.

 On top of that, eIDAS 2.0 sets deadlines, while many countries will be ready before those deadlines.
+Our study of eID app adoption shows how far that process has already gone.

 Simplifying it: the first deadline is set for the end of December 2026, and every EU member state should release their wallet by that date.